 The expansive menu includes everything from chicken wing appetizers to sandwiches served on sesame seed buns and pasta dinner plates.
 Grab a seat at one of the rustic wooden booths and order some of their delicious sweet tea – this will be a great meal to continue the rest of the day.

 3 p.m. – Explore the Abbeville Historic District

 After lunch, take a walk around the Abbeville Historic District through Court Square.
 The gargantuan trees provide ample shade across park benches during the summer months, making it the perfect place to relax and watch traffic trudge along the brick streets.

 Explore some of the shops around the square.
-At Kindred Outfitters, you’ll find outdoor clothing perfect for those long walks at the state parks.
-Urban 2 Country is a modern-day general mercantile with local artwork, grocery items, and home décor.
+At Daily Bread Bakery, you’ll find a wide variety of fresh, local baked goods to fuel your adeventures and take home for your friends.
 At Crate and Quill, you can shop for antiques and fine craft gift items from owners who fell in love with Abbeville during a road trip!

 4 p.m. – Tour the Burt-Stark Mansion